philchevaillot/public-verifiable-voting/README.md

 - if voters can freely reveal their vote → coercion and vote buying become possible
 - if they cannot → verification requires trust in the authority

-This system removes that trade-off.
+This system addresses that trade-off.

 - **Verification is decoupled from the voter device**
   The device authorizes access, but never reveals the ballot